-While you’re asleep, your brain unconsciously reflects upon the day’s experiences and files many of them away into your long-term memory.
+While you’re asleep, your brain unconsciously reflects upon the day’s experiences and files memories away into your long-term memory.
 This is crucial for recalling vital information such as that processed while at work, or in the classroom.

-There have also been a series of studies into the relationship between sleep and mental health, with one such study finding that as many as three quarters of those suffering from depression also exhibit poor sleep habits.
-Most people need around eight hours of sleep a night and if, like many people, you’re not getting anywhere near that, you could be at risk of a host of physical and emotional ailments.
+There have also been a series of studies on the relationship between sleep and mental health.
+One such study found that as many as three-quarters of those suffering from depression also exhibit poor sleep habits.
+Most people need around eight hours of sleep a night.
+If like many, you’re not getting anywhere near, you could be at risk of physical and emotional ailments.

-Sleep problems are an enormous issue all around the world: in the United States, it’s estimated that up to 70 million people suffer from chronic sleep disorders that make their waking lives a misery.
-It won’t come as a surprise to many that the more our lives are intertwined with digital technology, the more trouble we’re having dozing off at night and getting a great, restorative sleep.
-We’re talking about a spectrum of light emitted by digital devices that has been shown to disrupt the body’s natural nocturnal systems.
+Sleep problems are an enormous issue all around the world: in the United States, it’s estimated up to 70 million people suffer from chronic sleep disorders that make their lives a misery.
+It no surprise that the more our lives are intertwined with digital technology, the more trouble we have dozing off at night.
+Blue light is a spectrum of light emitted by digital devices that disrupts the body’s natural nocturnal systems.

 Blue Light and Sleep

 These days we spend a large part of our days staring at screens (including the one you’re reading this on).

 Whether it’s computers for work or leisure, the television or the mobile phones we just cannot seem to put down.
 Indeed, our unwavering attachment to our phones now has a medical name: mobile phone addiction.
 You can even take an online test to see if you’re suffering from this modern-day affliction.